lux4rd0/kasa-collector/README.md

           --restart always \
           lux4rd0/kasa-collector:latest

-Be sure to change your Timezone and list of Kasa devices.
+Be sure to change your the InfluxDB details, timezone, and list of Kasa devices in the environmental variables.

 Running `docker-compose up -d' or the `docker-run` command will download and start up the kasa-collector container.